 Windows 7 Loyalists Face Serious Security Risks

-Data breaches, system hacks, and security vulnerabilities are frighteningly common, and ransomware has the ability to bring a business to a grinding halt - and every business is a potential target.
-Unsupported operating systems are easier to exploit, which leaves an organization's entire network exposed.
+Data breaches, system hacks, and security vulnerabilities are frighteningly common, and ransomware has the ability to bring a business to a grinding halt.
+Every business is a potential target.
+Unsupported operating systems are easier to exploit.
+One single vulnerable workstation can leave an organization’s entire network exposed.

-Rather than continuing with Windows 7 past January 14, upgrading to the fully supported and patched Windows 10 Operating System is recommended.
+Rather than continuing with Windows 7 past January 10, upgrading to the fully supported and patched Windows 10 Operating System is recommended.
+New PCs can also be moved to Windows 11, but keep in mind that most machines running Windows 7 will be older devices that will not meet the hardware requirements for Windows 11.

 3 Helpful Resources for Windows 7 End of Support